 - Granting of IP rights: You can apply to register trade marks, patents and designs with us - for both Switzerland and, depending on the process, internationally.
-We examine national applications, grant IP rights and administer the corresponding registers. - Patent and technology searches: We provide various search services from an assisted patent search for beginners to complex patent infringement searches. - Information and training: Our tasks also include informing companies about how they can use the IP rights system and the scope for development available to them for their commercial success.
+We examine national applications, grant IP rights and administer the corresponding registers. - Information and training: Our tasks also include informing companies about how they can use the IP rights system and the scope for development available to them for their commercial success.
 We hold courses and seminars and cooperate with Swiss schools of higher education.